 What is the PDURATION Function?

-The PDURATION function is a Financial function.
+The PDURATION function is an Excel Financial function.
 It helps the user calculate the time or the specific number of periods required for an investment made to reach a particular value.

-The PDURATION function was introduced in MS Excel 2013 and hence is unavailable in earlier versions.
+The PDURATION function was introduced in MS Excel 2013 and is unavailable in earlier versions.

 =PDURATION (rate, pv,fv)

 - Rate (required argument) – This is the interest period per year.